thiago4go/dapr-workshop/docs/challenge-3/python.md

     return jsonify({'success': "True"})
 ```

 The code above picks up the order from the topic, checks for the `order_id` and the `event`.
-The order with the new event is saved to the state store and, based on the type of event, we either send the event to the kitchen or to the delivery service.
+The order with the new event is saved to the state store and, based on the type of event, it is either sent to the _pizza-kitchen_ or to the _pizza-delivery_ service.

 #### Running the application